Introduction: what is a Wi-Fi captive portal?

 Conclusion

-We’ve covered seven steps to secure your Wi-Fi captive portal: strong authentication, data encryption, VLANs and segmentation, monitoring and intrusion detection, access controls, regular updates, and physical security.
+We've covered several steps to secure your Wi-Fi captive portal: strong authentication, data encryption, VLANs and segmentation, monitoring and intrusion detection, access controls, regular updates, and physical security.
 Keeping your Wi-Fi network secure requires regular updates and vigilance.
 By following these steps, you can greatly enhance your portal's security and provide a safer environment for users.